 Simply, MapMyFitness allows users to accurately track and map out running, cycling, walking, and other outdoor activities.
-MapMyFitness also tracks any indoor exercises such as weight lifting and dancing.
+MapMyFitness also tracks any indoor exercises such as weight lifting, using the Nordictrack Elliptical, and dancing.
 The app also gives out information and helps keep track of the progression the user made.
 Metrics are important for any fitness buff and MapMyFitness does the job well by providing necessary data such as calories burned, distance traveled, time spent on workout, etc., etc. Save favorite routes and share routes with friends and other users looking for a change in scenery.
 MapMyFitness provides pre-determined routes and helps individuals or groups to decide what routes to run instead of blindly searching for a route.
 A sleek and simple interface makes it much even easier for users to find the specific tools and information needed.
 Nothing is complicated or distracting for the user and lets users focus more on the physical activity itself.

 Another feature included in the app is the ability to log in and track the foods users eat.
 A caloric counter helps keep track of how many calories burned or the calories gained to help waist sizes stay as small as possible.
 MapMyFitness helps out the health and fitness community with a number of features available and the best part about the app is the main features are free, or pay $2.99 for a no ad experience – only a small price to pay compared to say a GPS watch.
 The app is available on both iOS and Android with limited support on Blackberry devices as well.
 Another service is available called “MVP” and gives users more advanced maps options and additional features such as heart rate analysis, route genius, mobile coaching, and in-app camera to name a few.
 The iOS version does get a few more features for MVP users compared to Android users.
 The MVP option goes at a rate of $5.99/month or $29.99/year.